How To Make Resin Jewelry

 Follow the manufacturer’s instructions to measure and mix the resin and hardener components in the designated mixing cups.
 Typically, this involves using a 1:1 ratio by volume or weight.

 If you want to color your resin, add pigment, thermochromic colorant powders or dye in small amounts.
-Mix well until you achieve your desired color.
+Mix well until you get to your desired color.

 Carefully pour the mixed resin into your chosen molds.
 Fill the molds to the desired depth, taking care not to overfill.
 It’s best to use a silicone mold so that the resin does not stick to it.
 Here’s a list of other surfaces that resin doesn’t stick to.